syncfusion/blazor-docs/src/schedule/scheduler/crud-actions.md

 ### Creation using AddEvent method

 The appointments can be created dynamically by using `AddEvent` method.
-Either you can add a single or a collection of appointment objects using `AddEvent` method.
-The following code example let you know how to use the `AddEvent` method to create multiple appointments simultaneously.
+The following code example let you know how to use the `AddEvent` method to create an appointment.

 ```csharp
 @using Syncfusion.Blazor.Schedule